Minep/lunaix-os/README.md

 ## Limitations

-The development process is still in motion, any limitation can be categorised as yet to be finished feature.
-However, some feature that the author considered to be the most urgent and wish the matters to be discussed.
+The development process is still in motion, any limitation can be categorised as a feature yet to be.
+However, some features that the author considered to be the most urgent and wish the matters to be discussed.

-Lunaix is under assumption of uniprocessor and not capable of running in SMP environment.
+Lunaix is under impression of uniprocessor and not capable of running in SMP environment.
 This is major held back of being a modern operating system.
 It has the highest priority among all other tasks

-Lunaix is do not have a mature user space ecosystem, mainly because the lack of a proper and sophisticated libc.
+Lunaix do not have a mature (or even, an infant) user space ecosystem, mainly because the lack of a proper and sophisticated libc.
 Efforts need to be done for porting one to the target.
 However, given the author's tight schedule, this task is unfortunately still beyond the horizon.

 ## Acknowledgement